Top 5 Places In India To Celebrate Christmas

 Christmas comes early in Shillong, where traditional local food mixes with Christian carols and fruitcake for a unique holiday celebration since November.
 Christmas in Shillong means visiting friends and family to exchange greetings and share food, just as it does in many other parts of the world.

 Families go to the Cathedral of Mary for the midnight mass, churches are filled with Christmas cheers.
-Music plays a huge role in tribal people celebration who embrace carol singing.
+Music plays a huge role in tribal people’s celebrations who embrace carol singing.
 After Christmas is over there is one big community feast ‘Bamkhana’ which is held between December 20 and 30 when local churches organize volunteers to prepare a traditional community meal.

 Also Read: Top 15 Christmas Song Of All Time

 Puducherry was earlier known as Pondicherry and was dominated by the French for 300 years which has left a significant effect on its architecture, culture, cuisines.
 Even today you can sense the French vibes due to the presence of a French consulate, a French school, and the throng of French tourists and ex-pats.

 Pondicherry is best to be experienced during Christmas and New Year break, you can attend the Christmas markets, midnight mass, it is like a pilgrimage journey.
 Visit churches, temples, and heritage sites, eat, drink, shop, party, and enjoy your holidays to the fullest.

-One of the European tradition that Pondicherry follows is the annual Christmas market or the Marche de Noel where Designers, boutique owners, bakers, NGOs, and other local businesses that participate.
+One of the European traditions that Pondicherry follows is the annual Christmas market or the Marche de Noel where Designers, boutique owners, bakers, NGOs, and other local businesses participate.
 Mission street is full of lights, Christmas trees, music streaming from small shops and is the merriest place during Christmas.

 The midnight masses are held at churches across Pondicherry and should be attended if you like to stay up late.
-The Church of Our Lady of Lourdes and Church of Our Lady of Good Health are few churches that you should visit in Pondicherry during Christmas.
+The Church of Our Lady of Lourdes and Church of Our Lady of Good Health is a few churches that you should visit in Pondicherry during Christmas.